cyberytti/Hands-on-AI/ANN_from_scratch/README.md

 For this specific network, we use the **Cross-Entropy Loss** function.
 Because we are dealing with a multi-class classification problem (and we used the Softmax activation function in the output layer), Cross-Entropy is the ideal choice to penalize incorrect predictions.

 The calculated loss is then used in the next critical phase of training: backpropagation.

+To learn more about loss functions and their role in machine learning, you can refer to this resource: [Loss Functions (IBM)](https://www.ibm.com/think/topics/loss-function).

 👉 **[Loss Function Code](https://github.com/cyberytti/Hands-on-AI/tree/main/ANN_from_scratch/components/backward_propagation)**